-4.Recording and Reporting - Annual Reports to Parents/Carers/Carers Authorities
+4. Recording and Reporting - Annual Reports to Parents/Carers/Carers Authorities

-School reports are completed and distributed to students, families and social workers each term.
+School reports are completed and distributed to students, families, and social workers each term.

 Reporting must be accurate and realistic.
-It must always accentuate the positive, and progress made, whilst acknowledging that there may be areas that still need further attention.
+It must always accentuate the positive, and progress made whilst acknowledging that there may be areas that still need further attention.

-3.3 Recording
+4.1 Recording

-Daily lesson plans.
+- Daily five minute lesson plans that will be included in the pupils books to show the teachers learning intentions.

-- Weekly teaching plans / schemes of work
+- Adapted/ Scaffolded schemes of work

+- PLOS targets

-- B Squared targets
+- EHCP targets Assess, Plan, Do, Review

-- Any evaluation that a teacher undertakes should be used to record unusual, exceptional, or surprising comments or actions made by the young person.
+- Any evaluation that a teacher undertakes should be used to record unusual, exceptional, or surprising comments or actions made by the young person, using a purple pen.

 - Annotation of work

 - Short-term objectives.

 - Individual Education Plans.

 - End of placement reports.

 - Reviews and reports of progress (Placement reviews, Interim reviews, Annual reviews and general reports)

 - Any educational assessments undertaken by the teacher.

 - Any Certificates awarded.

 - AQA unit awards

-- BAGA awards

 - Formal exam results Functional skills/GCSE

-- ASDAN modules
+- ASDAN modules - Boxall assessment.

-- Thrive assessment.

-3.4 Marking and Feedback Guidance
+4.2 Marking and Feedback Guidance